-Mobile River Bridge and Bayway: True Cost of Tolls
+Mobile River Bridge and Bayway: True cost of tolls

-Mobile, Ala. — The Alabama Department of Transportation says the proposal to have drivers pay $6 each way to cross the planned Mobile River Bridge and Bayway is not final.
+MOBILE, Ala.
+(WKRG) — The Alabama Department of Transportation says the proposal to have drivers pay $6 each way to cross the planned Mobile River Bridge and Bayway is not final.
 But at that rate, the cost could actually be even higher for many drivers.

 For those who live on one side of Mobile Bay and work or go to school on the other, the $6 toll, based on an average of 40 trips per month, would mean drivers would pay in the neighborhood of $2,880 per year.